 - Broken blower: A defective motor or unbalanced fan may stop airflow over the evaporator coil.

-If your AC freezes up, contact the NATE-certified technicians at Jack Nelson Service Experts to fix the trouble.
+If your AC freezes up, contact the ACE-certified technicians at Jack Nelson Service Experts to fix the trouble.
 We have a lot of experience helping homeowners check their air conditioners, and we’re certain we can get things operating again fast.
 Contact us at 918-212-8927 to book air conditioning repair in Tulsa with us now.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.